thesupersonic16/HedgeModManager/README.md

     - All your modified files/folders from the root of Sonic Lost World's sonic2013_0.cpk in their raw form.
   - A "wars_patch" folder (for Sonic Forces)
     - All your modified files/folders from the root of Sonic Forces' wars_0.cpk and wars_1.cpk in their raw form.
+- A "raw" folder (for Puyo Puyo Tetris 2)
+  - All your modified files/folders from the root of Puyo Puyo Tetris 2' raw folder in their raw form.

 So long as the structure of your mod remains in this way, virtually any file in the game can be modified and released as part of your mod.

-As an example, a basic character mod for Sonic Generations, Sonic Lost World and Sonic Forces would have a file/folder structure that goes like so:
+As an example, a basic (Modern) Sonic character mod would have a file/folder structure that goes like so:
 - A "mod.ini" file
 - A "disk" folder
   - A "bb3" folder (Sonic Generations)